 Pecans come in at 2.6 grams of protein per ounce.
-While 2.6 grams of protein is nothing to write home about, pecans have the highest phytochemical concentration of flavonoids of all tree nuts, and that has to count for something.
+While 2.6 grams of protein is nothing to write home about, pecans have the highest phytochemical concentration of flavonoids of all tree nuts2, and that has to count for something.
 And if you're going to eat pecans anyway, isn't it nice to know there's at least a little protein?

 Pili nuts are grown in the Philippines, where they've been a popular source of fat and protein for years.
 More recently they've gained popularity among the keto, high-fat, and low-carb crowds due to their ultra-low-carb count (they have just 1 gram of carbohydrates per ounce).
 If you're tired of eating the same nuts day after day, pili nuts are a tasty and healthy way to switch it up.
 According to mbg Collective member Jess Cording, R.D., an ounce of pili nuts has about 200 calories and 22 grams of fat—11 grams of monounsaturated fat, 8 grams of saturated fat, and 3 grams of polyunsaturated fat.
 They're also high in magnesium, which we know most of us are deficient in.

-Studies have shown walnut consumption promotes heart health and gut health, and according to Vincent Pedre, M.D., they are the best nut to fight inflammation.
+Studies have shown walnut consumption promotes heart health7 and gut health, and according to Vincent Pedre, M.D., they are the best nut to fight inflammation.
 Sure, walnuts don't contain the most protein, but still, 4 grams is nothing to shake off (and protein adds up, as they say).

 Coming in hot at No. 3 is the pistachio.
-This anti-inflammatory, antioxidant-filled nut has been deemed the healthiest nut by R.D.s and delivers almost 6 grams of protein per ounce.
+This anti-inflammatory, antioxidant-filled8 nut has been deemed the healthiest nut by R.D.s and delivers almost 6 grams of protein per ounce.
 Even better, 1 ounce of unshelled pistachios is about a sizable 49 nuts—that's over six times as many nuts as you'd get in a serving of Brazil nuts.
 Plus, shelling pistachios is like a free guided meditation.

 Cashews boast an impressive 5.1 grams of protein, which is 1 gram shy of having the same protein content as an egg.
 This soft nut can be blended easily into a smoothie or even made into pancakes, but there's also been a surge in cashew-based nondairy products that you can either buy or make yourself (cashew cheese dip, anyone?).